emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 {: style=""}
 * E(F) ≈ v / 2<sup>tag_length</sup>   ,

 where v is the number of decryption function invocations.
 Following the constraints in {{instances}}, AES-GCM-SST and Rijndael-GCM-SST achieve this ideal.
-AES-GCM-SST significantly outperforms AES-GCM, where for AES-GCM (assuming δ≈1) the expected number of forgeries is
+AES-GCM-SST significantly outperforms AES-GCM, for which the expected number of forgeries is bounded by:

 {: style=""}
-* E(F) ≈ v<sup>2</sup> ⋅ ℓ / 2<sup>tag_length+1</sup>   .
+* E(F) ⪅ δ ⋅ v<sup>2</sup> ⋅ ℓ / 2<sup>tag_length+1</sup>   .

 For further details on the integrity advantages and expected number of forgeries for GCM and GCM-SST, see {{Iwata}}, {{Inoue}}, {{Naito}}, and {{Multiple}}.
 BSI states that an ideal MAC with a 96-bit tag length is considered acceptable for most applications {{BSI}}, a requirement that GCM-SST with 96-bit tags satisfies when ℓ ⪅ 2<sup>32</sup> and δ ≈ 1.
 Achieving a comparable level of security with GCM, CCM, or Poly1305 is nearly impossible.